jasonzeshengchen/jasonzeshengchen.github.io/_news/announcement_20250228.md

 related_posts: false
 ---

-I presented at the 2025 ASL/APA Central Joint Meeting, on the practical uses of the Churcu-Turing Thesis.
+I presented at the 2025 ASL/APA Central Joint Meeting, on the practical uses of the Church-Turing Thesis.